theandersonn/wp-snippets/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Questions and Suggestions
+If you have any questions or suggestions , open an [issue](https://github.com/theandersonn/wp-snippets/issues/new) and send your feedback.

 ## License